ryan-berkowitz98/procurement-risk-model/README.md

 ## 🧭 Red-Flag Definitions & Methodology

 This project computes several directional indicators (“flags”).
-Flags are **clues, not proof**—use them to prioritize human review.
+Flags are **clues, not proof**.
+Use them to prioritize human review.

 ### How scoring works (high level)

 - Each module emits a flag and a **module risk score** that is a **percentile rank scaled 0–100** (100 = highest risk relative to peers in the dataset).
-- The **aggregate bidder risk score** is the **evenly weighted average across all modules** (e.g., Non-Competitive, Spending Concentration, Short Bid Windows, Contract Splitting).
+- The **aggregate bidder risk score** is the **evenly weighted average across all modules** (Non-Competitive, Spending Concentration, Short Bid Windows, Contract Splitting).
   **If a module is missing for a bidder, that module’s score is treated as 0.**
   - Example: `aggregate = (NC + CONC + SHORT + SPLIT) / 4`
 - Higher scores = higher review priority.